 There are thousands of glass and frame styles to choose from.
 Choosing the ones that are right for you is critical to improving your energy effectiveness within your home.
 There are certain products that are deliberately designed to keep heat in or out and vary in regards to daylight, noise, maintenance and security.
 The price of a window and the cost of heating and/or cooling your home are succinctly related.
 The initial investment in energy windows will greatly reduce your heating and cooling bills.

 Good energy efficient windows will also reduce those peak heating and cooling hours and reduce an air conditioning system by 30%.
-This in turn, will also reduce your costs, offering a greater savings.
+This, in turn, will also reduce your costs, offering greater savings.